chtklein/itk-strip-sensor-qc/README.md

 *	multiple instances of the same instrument (but with different GPIB addresses obviously) can be added by just creating an additional cluster with instrument settings and add GPIB address in global "InstrControl.lvclass:InstrumentSetup.vi" + adding case in "InstrControl.lvclass:InstrumentSelection.vi"

-## Missing LabVIEW libraries in some versions
+## Missing LabVIEW libraries and 3rd party drivers
 *	some versions of LV do not have certain libraries included
 *	to date known issues arise for:
 	*	DDE communication protocol (needed for Alessi probestation) -> DDE only works in 32-bit versions of LV
 *	added third-party instrument drivers for:
-	*	Keithley 37xx switching system
+	*	Keithley 37xx switching system (Carleton setup)
+	*	Pickering IVI switch PI40IV (TRIUMF setup; currently LV2019 only)
 *	copies of missing/additional libraries can be found in "./InstrControl/additional LV libraries/"
-*	copy files to
+*	use of files
-	*	DDE: "[LabVIEW version]/vi.lib/Platform/"
+	*	DDE: copy dde.llb to "[LabVIEW version]/vi.lib/Platform/"
-	*	Keithley 37xx: "[LabVIEW version]/instr.lib/"
+	*	Keithley 37xx: copy folder to "[LabVIEW version]/instr.lib/"
+	*	PI40IV: use installer in folder